Playing favorites is one of the most damaging problems in any group of people.

 Defining Favoritism In The Workplace

-In an organization, when one employee receives preferential treatment over all other employees for a reason irrelevant to performance, it is a case of favoritism.
+When one employee receives preferential treatment over all other employees for a reason irrelevant to performance, it is a case of favoritism.
+It is one of those human resource issues that need to be tackled right away.

 Favoritism can take place on an employer-to-employee or an employee-to-employee basis leading to hostile work environments.
+Sometimes, it might also lead to legal actions if an employee feels that that they are facing illegal discrimination and unfair treatment.
 Generally, it is the employer’s or the manager’s responsibility to detect the biases before it hampers employee morale and trust in the workplace.

 Here’s What To Keep In Mind To Avoid Favoritism In The Workplace While Rewarding Employees